-Sunday to Saturday: Looking through a Christian lens, justice is social justice and biblical justice while biblical justice and social justice is justice.
-We believe there is not a distinction between the three because all justice comes from knowing the character of God who advocates for the poor, the immigrant, the widow, and the orphan.
-At the same time, we want to recognize that many Christian and non-Christians are confused about what justice is or they do not center their understanding of justice on God.
-This leads to many varying definitions
+Sunday to Saturday: We believe there is not a distinction between the three because all justice comes from knowing the character of God who advocates for the poor, the immigrant, the widow, and the orphan.
+At the same time, we want to recognize that many Christian and non-Christians are confused about what justice is, or they do not center their understanding of justice on God.
+This leads to many varying definitions.

 Sunday to Saturday: No, we believe biblical justice and social justice are the same.
 In fact, we believe the Bible clearly states that biblical justice entails social justice i.e., to care for the widow, the poor, the oppressed, and the vulnerable.

-Sunday to Saturday: Everyone believes they know what justice is and that they are on the right side – and that simply cannot be true.
-As sinful people, we will inevitably screw up and do an injustice to another human being.
+Sunday to Saturday: Everyone believes they know what justice is and that they are on the right side of it.
+That simply cannot be true.
+As sinful people, we will inevitably err and do an injustice to another human being.
 This should give us pause to proceed with humility and grace when engaging in conversations about justice.

 Sunday to Saturday: Educate yourself.
 Lament.
 Pray.
 This is what Sunday to Saturday is attempting to facilitate.
 See our framework for a pathway to engagement and our curated content to jumpstart your learning.